 Black Orchid

-by Neil Gaiman, Dave McKean
+by Neil Gaiman & Dave McKean (DC/Vertigo, 1988)

 About the same time that Neil Gaiman took a little-known hero called the Sandman and created the rich mythology of Dream and the Endless, he reinvented another obscure character, Black Orchid, a plant-based heroine with ties to the likes of Poison Ivy and Swamp Thing.
 In this three-part story, Gaiman gives a whole new slant to the character, replacing a standard, gimmicky vigilante with a thought-provoking new entity entirely.

 When the Black Orchid is exposed in her undercover investigation of a crime boss, she is brutally slain.
 Her death triggers the release of a "sister," a carbon copy of the original, grown from identical roots.
-But the new Black Orchid has only echoes of her predecessors memories and, when her creator/father is murdered, she is left to find answers to her identity and purpose on her own.
+But the new Black Orchid has only echoes of her predecessor's memories and, when her creator/father is murdered, she is left to find answers to her identity and purpose on her own.

 The story includes effective cameos by the Batman, Swamp Thing and Poison Ivy, as well as another well-known DC villain.
 But it's Black Orchid who remains the constant focus of Gaiman's graceful, introspective tale.